kit-yeung/ImageToText/README.md

 ## Tools/Frameworks
 - Google Cloud Vision API:
  -- recognizes text and extracts information from images using machine learning -- provides powerful OCR capabilities including text detection and recognition

 - Tesseract OCR:
  -- Open-source and widely used for text recognition in images.
-It supports multiple languages.
--- It can be integrated into Python with libraries like pytesseract
+It supports multiple languages -- It can be integrated into Python with libraries like pytesseract

 - Google Cloud Translation API:
  -- Translates text from one language to another.
+- DeepL Translator API
+  --  DeepL's API utilizes proprietary neural machine translation technology -- The API supports translations between multiple languages